 - 2 cloves garlic minced

 - 15 ounce can diced tomatoes in juice

-- 2 1/2 cups chicken broth homemade or low-sodium canned
+- 2 ½ cups chicken stock from rotisserie chicken or low-sodium canned

 - 3 tablespoon apple cider vinegar